-"Acquisitions and divestitures."
-This adjustment removes (a) any non-recurring effects related to our acquisitions and divestitures (e.g., transaction costs and integration costs), and (b) the effects of operating activity related to acquired and divested brands for periods not comparable year over year (non-comparable periods).
+- "Acquisitions and divestitures."
+This adjustment removes (a) the gain or loss recognized on sale of divested brands, (b) any non-recurring effects related to our acquisitions and divestitures (e.g., transaction costs and integration costs), and (c) the effects of operating activity related to acquired and divested brands for periods not comparable year over year (non-comparable periods).
 By excluding non-comparable periods, we therefore include the effects of acquired and divested brands only to the extent that results are comparable year over year.

-On July 3, 2019, we acquired 100% of the voting interests in The 86 Company, which owns Fords Gin, for \$22 million in cash.
-This adjustment removes (a) transaction and integration costs related to the acquisition and (b) operating activity for the acquired business for the non-comparable period, which is fiscal 2020 activity for The 86 Company.
-We believe that these adjustments allow for us to better understand our underlying results on a comparable basis.

-- "Foreign exchange."
+In fiscal 2020, we acquired The 86 Company, which owns Fords Gin.
+During the first quarter of fiscal 2021, we sold our Early Times, Canadian Mist, and Collingwood brands and related assets, which resulted in a pre-tax gain of \$127 million.
+During the third quarter of fiscal 2021, we acquired Part Time Rangers Holdings Limited, which owns Part Time Rangers RTDs.
+See Note 14 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended January 31, 2021, for details.
+This adjustment removes (a) transaction and integration costs related to the acquisitions and divestitures, (b) operating activity for The 86 Company for the non-comparable period, which is activity in the first quarter of fiscal 2021, (c) the gain on sale of Early Times, Canadian Mist, and Collingwood, (d) operating activity for the non-comparable period for Early Times, Canadian Mist, and Collingwood, which is activity in the second and third quarter for both fiscal 2020 and fiscal 2021, and (e) operating activity for Part Time Rangers Holdings Limited for the non-comparable period, which is activity in the third quarter of fiscal 2021.
+We believe that these adjustments allow for us to better understand our underlying results on a comparable basis. - "Foreign exchange."
 We calculate the percentage change in certain line items of the statements of operations in accordance with GAAP and adjust to exclude the cost or benefit of currency fluctuations.
 Adjusting for foreign exchange allows us to understand our business on a constant-dollar basis, as fluctuations in exchange rates can distort the underlying trend both positively and negatively.
 (In this presentation, "dollar" always means the U.S. dollar unless stated otherwise.)
 To eliminate the effect of foreign exchange fluctuations when comparing across periods, we translate current-year results at prior-year rates and remove transactional and hedging foreign exchange gains and losses from current- and prior-year periods. - "Estimated net change in distributor inventories."
 This adjustment refers to the estimated net effect of changes in distributor inventories on changes in certain line items of the statements of operations.
-For each period compared, we use volume information from our distributors to estimate the effect of distributor inventory changes in certain line items of the statements of operations.
-We believe that this adjustment reduces the effect of varying levels of distributor inventories on changes in certain line items of operations and allows us to understand better our underlying results and trends. - "Chambord impairment."
-During fiscal 2020, we recognized a non-cash impairment charge of \$13 million for our Chambord brand name.
+For each period compared, we use volume (see Definitions Other Metrics below) information from our distributors to estimate the effect of distributor inventory changes in certain line items of the statements of operations.
+We believe that this adjustment reduces the effect of varying levels of distributor inventories on changes in certain line items of the statements of operations and allows us to understand better our underlying results and trends.